-Sometimes PDFs you load into On-Screen Takeoff or Oasis Takeoff do not look as good as they look in Adobe or other readers.
-Below are some things you can do to improve quality.
+Sometimes the PDFs you load into On-Screen Takeoff just don't look as good as they do in Adobe or another PDF viewer.
+Below are some examples and things you can do to improve quality.

 Resizing PDFs to Improve Quality